sisiwei/nyu-spring-tutorials/week7.md

 - http://shancarter.com/
 - http://bost.ocks.org/mike/

+Here's what I did in class for Mike's: [mikebostock.html](mikebostock.html)

 ### Web Scraping
 Sometimes organizations post their data online, but aren't willing to provide you with a downloadable version.
 If you really want the data for analysis, then the next step is to see if you can "scrape" the data yourself.